Data Engineer

 What can I expect in return?

-V. Group can offer a market‑leading salary and benefits package, and significant opportunities for career growth and personal development.
-This is a great opportunity to join a true leader in the maritime sector.
+V. Group can offer you a market‑leading salary and benefits package, in addition to significant opportunities for career growth and personal development.
+This is a great opportunity to join a true leader in the maritime sector – a company that has exciting plans for future growth.

 Essential

-Extensive experience working with the Azure data stack, building data pipelines, data warehouses/lakes and performance optimisation.
-Strong experience in:
+You will be experienced working with the Azure data stack, building data pipelines, data warehouses/lakes and performance optimisation.
+You will have strong experience in:

 • Stack design and performance optimisation.